ietf-wg-asdf/SDF/sdf.md

   (Occasionally, also used explicitly for the elements of JSON arrays.)

 Affordance:
-: An element of an interface offered for interaction, for which information is available (directly or indirectly) that indicates how it can or should be used.
+: An element of an interface offered for interaction.
+  Such an element becomes an Affordance when information is available (directly or indirectly) that indicates how it can or should be used.
-  The term is used here for the digital (network-directed) interfaces of a Thing only; the Thing might also have physical affordances such as buttons, dials, and displays.
+  In the present document, the term is used for the digital (network-directed) interfaces of a Thing only; as it is a physical object as well, the Thing might also have physical affordances such as buttons, dials, and displays.

 Property:
 : An affordance that can potentially be used to read, write, and/or